 Within this planning, maintenance for your property portfolio and perhaps the occasional upgrade needs to be factored into the equation.
-Don’t forget, the reason you claim depreciation on your tax return is because it’s assumed a building will degrade over time and therefore, lose value.
+Don’t forget, the reason you claim depreciation on your tax return is because it’s assumed a building will degrade over time.

 This value sacrifice can be particularly true for bricks and mortar dwellings that are largely left to structurally and/or cosmetically deteriorate to a point where it’s damaging the intrinsic market value.

 If you invest in a residential apartment building, or other multi-title properties like units or townhouses, you’ll generally find a body corporate is in place to oversee upkeep of the building and any communal spaces; which includes car parks, laundries, garden areas and the like.

 As an owner in the building, you’ll be required to pay a yearly body corporate fee and may be asked to provide additional funds for capital works as necessary.
 These can include roof repairs following storm damage.